RyotaInagaki1/GeneralizationKangPark/README.md

 # GeneralizationKangPark

-See the PDF ReadMe in the repository for details.
+See Readme.pdf in the repository for details; it is better formatted.